mottibec/instads/src/README.md

-# moneywhere server
+# instAds server
-## get cash or foreign currency from strangers around you
+## The instagram influencer marketplace
-this repo contains the code for moneywhere back-end services built with pure TypeScript on nodejs and currently deployed to heroku
+this repo contains the code for instAds back-end services built with pure TypeScript on nodejs and currently deployed to heroku